Pipatq/Pipatq/README.md

 ## About Me 👋

 - I’m a third-year student at Mahidol University, majoring in Digital Science and Technology.
-- My study focuses on DevOps, Site Reliability Engineering (SRE), Software Engineering and Data Science
+- My study focuses on DevOps, Site Reliability Engineering (SRE), Software Engineering and Data Science.

 ## Tech Stack